 - Giger Bar – A bar themed by the Swiss artist H. R. Giger.

 - Bernina Express – There’s a scenic train called Bernina Express that runs from Chur, Switzerland to Tirano, Italy.
-There are some Bernina Express routes that also stop in St. Moritz, but it’s not guaranteed.
+Some Bernina Express routes also stop in St. Moritz, but it’s not guaranteed.

 The Bernina Express Route is one of the most spectacular ways to discover the Swiss Alps comfortably by train.
 A major tourist route in Switzerland, the Bernina Express route was built to provide its passengers with the best views of the canton Graubünden’s mountains, gorges, and natural landscapes.